ory/docs/docs/hydra/index.md

 ## Cryptographic Key Storage

-In addition to the OAuth 2.0 functionality, ORY Hydra offers a safe storage for cryptographic keys (used for example to sign JSON Web Tokens) and can manage OAuth 2.0 Clients.
+In addition to the OAuth 2.0 functionality, Ory Hydra offers a safe storage for cryptographic keys (used for example to sign JSON Web Tokens) and can manage OAuth 2.0 Clients.

 ### Hardware Security Module support

-ORY Hydra also offers a safe storage for cryptographic keys using HSM.
+Ory Hydra also offers a safe storage for cryptographic keys using HSM.
 [Learn more](guides/hsm-support.md).

 ## Security First

-ORY Hydra's architecture and work flows are designed to neutralize many common (OWASP TOP TEN) and uncommon attack vectors.
+Ory Hydra's architecture and work flows are designed to neutralize many common (OWASP TOP TEN) and uncommon attack vectors.
 [Learn more](./security-architecture.md).